perryascott/qcar_RL/README.md

 This file is similar to the learning node file but more problem specific for the velocity task.

-### Testing
+## Testing

-This is a testing file to show some results without application to the RC car.
-Learning_node file can be ran and the critic and actor loss for every 10000 learning iterations will be shown.
+Unfortunately, the reader will need a programmable RC car to implement our project to the hardware. `learning_node2.py` file can be ran to view the critic and actor loss for every 10000 learning iterations.

 ## Dependencies

-The algorithm was run in Python3.
+The algorithm was ran in Python3.
 External dependencies are:

 * `numpy`
 * `matplotlib`